 This patient presented with a large right scrotal swelling of a year's duration.
 The mass was non tender.
 Ultrasound images (above) show echogenic tubular structures with peristaltic movement within the right scrotum.
 This appearance was typical of small bowel.
 Color Doppler shows normal vascularity of the right testis which is pushed downwards.
 This ultrasound appearance/ images are typical of a large right indirect inguinal hernia.
 In this case the hernial sac has pushed through the inguinal canal on the right and descended into the right scrotum.
 There is also evidence of bilateral small hydroceles.

-You can view the ultrasound video clip of this case of indirect inguinal hernia below:
+You can view the ultrasound video clip of this case of indirect inguinal hernia above:

 This patient presented with a painless swelling of the right testis.
 Ultrasound image shows a rounded complex mass with a characteristic "onion peel" appearance due to layers of hypoechoic and hyperechoic tissue elements alternating with each other.
 This ultrasound image with the typical onion peel appearance of the mass is diagnostic of epidermoid cyst of the testis.
 Some epidermoid cysts do not have this typical onion peel appearance but rather a heterogenous echotexture.
 Other cases of epidermoid inclusion cysts may have a hypoechoic appearance with echogenic ring of calcification.
 Epidermoid inclusion cysts or epidermoid cysts are benign and can occur at any age group, though they are more common in the age group 20 to 40 years.
 Epidermoid cysts of the testis are extremely rare with an incidence of 1 % of all testicular masses.
 They are a variant of teratodermoid tumors with a primary epidermal tissue element.
 Though keratin is usually present in epidermoid cysts of the testes, these lesions do not contain hair or sebaceous cysts.
 Ultrasound image of epidermoid inclusion cyst is courtesy of Dr. Ravi Kadasne, MD, UAE.